 * During kin-hin time, walk slowly and mindfully within a designated space in your home; if your space is small, just take short steps.

 * Before the third period with dharma talk, we chant the Gatha on Opening the Sutra (see below)

-* At the end of the third period/dharma talk, we chant the Great Vows for All (see below)
+* At the end of the third period/dharma talk, we chant The Heart Sutra, followed by the Great Vows for All (see below)

 * The facilitator closes the sitting by chanting alone the Evening Gatha and sharing any closing announcements.